Middle School Community Service

 Students will work on a variety of projects to earn community service hours.
 No application or registration is needed.
 Please arrive on time in order to earn the full hour of service.

 Tuesday, 1/28; Saturday, 2/29 3:00pm-4:00pm *No Registration Required

 For more information about our volunteer opportunities, please click here.

 Want to create your own music or learn how?
 Take a look at our Music & Stuff page!

-Do you Like music?
-Listen to our Summer Playlist!
-Teens chose songs that reminded them of the books they have read so far this summer.
-Please Click here to listen!
-Did you want to add a song that reminds you of a book?
-Click here to submit your Song!
+Listen to our Teen Playlist!
+Teens chose songs that reminded them of the books they have read.
+Please click here to listen!
+Did you want to add a song that reminds you of a book? click here to submit your song!

 Who would win: Superman, Goku, All Might or Thor?!
 Meet and discover new comic books then make a book-related craft.
 Snacks will be provided!
 Open to Grades 6th to 12th.

 Make customized chocolate truffles to enjoy yourself or share with someone special on Valentine’s Day.
 Please Click Here to Register!

 Friday, 2/21 3:00-4:45 pm Grades 6-12

 Bring your own console (Switch, XboxOne, Ps4, etc.) with extra controllers or handheld device.
 Share, discover and discuss your love of gaming with fellow gamers!